Ad Noctum: Chapter 9

 “That’s not how this works.”

-“See you later,” Rush said, managing to fall off the table and land in a crouch.
+“See you later.”
+Rush rolled off the table and landed in a crouch.

-“Oh my god,” Telford whispered, his hand over his eyes.
-“Do you have any idea how difficult it was to get you out of that death trap?
+“Do you have,” Telford pinched the bridge of his nose with two fingers, “any idea how difficult it was to get you out of that death trap?
 And then volume-resuscitate you?
 Stitch up an exit wound?”

 “Nick—”

-“Don’t talk to me,” Rush said, shirtless and shivering, half his body covered with his own drying blood.
+“Don’t talk to me,” Rush snarled, shirtless and shivering, half his body covered with his own drying blood.

-“So,” Volker said, trying to get in there before Rush and Telford ended up murdering each other.
-“In fairness?
+“So.”
+Volker decided to get in there before Rush and Telford murdered each other.
+Addressing Telford, he said, “In fairness?
 You just shot the guy.
 I think it’s pretty reasonable if he doesn’t want to hang out with you right now.”

-“I shot him for his own good,” Telford said, with a pained indignance that came off as utterly bizarre.
+“I shot him for his own good,” Telford said with pained indignation.

 “For the last time.
-We’re calling him Dale,” Telford snapped.
+We’re calling him Dale,” Telford said.

-Volker braced both hands against the table, strewn with medical supplies and the cut-apart, bloody nest of Rush’s clothes.
+Volker braced his hands against the table, strewn with medical supplies and the cut-apart, empty shell of Rush’s clothes.

-He sighed, straightened, and walked around the table.
-He dropped into a cross legged position on the floor, next to Rush.
+He straightened and walked around the table.
+He dropped into a cross-legged position next to Rush.

 “Hey man,” he said.
 “You’re, like, covered with blood.”